 Kravis Child and Family Support Programs

-The Child Life and Creative Arts Therapy Department at Kravis Children’s Hospital at Mount Sinai offers a wide range of programs to make the hospital experience easier, more familiar, and more comfortable for your child and your family.
+The Child Life and Creative Arts Therapy Department at Mount Sinai Kravis Children’s Hospital offers a wide range of programs to make the hospital experience easier, more familiar, and more comfortable for your child and your family.

 Our staff of certified child life specialists includes experts in child life development, creative arts therapy, and therapeutic play.
 We use a combination of play, art, educational services, and socializing with peers to help children express their creativity, and build their self-esteem and independence.